anna-elsa/solvers/README.md

 # Solvers
 Numerical Solvers in Python

 I have attempted to make these solvers generic enough to handle any problem.
 If you discover an instance where these solvers do not work, then please let me know.
 Thanks!

+Still working on uploading all of my scripts.
 Topics Covered:
 * Numerical Differentiation Methods
     * Forward Difference Approximation